-Parent Portal
+Parent portal

-The ISR Portal gives users access to relevant information about students.
-The portal can be accessed at isrigaportal.engagehosted.com.
-On enrollment to ISR, parents will be given access to their account portal account.
-All children in one family can be accessed through the one account.
+On enrollment to ISR, parents will be given access to their portal account.
+All children in one family can be accessed through one account.
 The following information is accessed through the account:

-- o School Calendar
+- · School Calendar

 - School messages (such as Monday Memo, Director's communication, teacher messages)

-- o Relevant whole school documents through the DMS
+- Relevant whole school documents through the DMS

-- o Students' subject and teachers
+- · Students' subject and teachers

-- o Timetable
+- Timetable

-- o Assessment reports
+- · Assessment reports

-- o Student details
+- · Student details

-- o Attendance
+- Attendance